Ferns, Folklore, and Fiddleheads

 Long ago, people couldn’t explain how ferns reproduced since they lack flowers or seeds.
 Fern seeds were thought to make one invisible!

 Today we know that ferns truly don’t have flowers or seeds.
 How do they reproduce?
 They have “spores.”
 With sunlight and photosynthesis, the spores grow into what is called gametes which are able to fertilize the sperm and start to move it into the fern plant.
 This is completely different than anything that happens with any other sort of flower!
 No wonder people were confused.

 It was this mystery of the non-flowering fern that led to folklore about mystical flowers as seeds.

 Midsummer Eve Lore

-- During the Middle Ages, ferns were thought to flower and produce seed only once a year—at midnight on St. John’s Eve (June 23) prior Midsummer’s Day.
+During the Middle Ages, ferns were thought to flower and produce seed only once a year—at midnight on St. John’s Eve (June 23) prior Midsummer’s Day.
 Traditionally, this was a celebration accompanying the summer solstice.

-- This folklore is intertwined with Midsummer Day (June 24); bathing in the dew on this morning was said to bring youthful glow, healing, and youthfulness.
+- This folklore is also intertwined with Midsummer Day (June 24); bathing in the dew on this morning was said to bring youthful glow and healing.